MokahalA/MealGenie/README.md

 ## About

-A generative AI application that that:
+A generative AI application that does the following:
 - suggests recipes and meal plans based on user dietary preferences and restrictions.
 - tracks the user's pantry inventory to make more personalized suggestions based on upcoming expiry dates.